How Do Automatic Transfer Switches Work With Generators?

 Do You Need an ATS for Your Generator?

 While manual transfer switches do exist (and cost less), they require someone to be on-site and ready to switch power sources manually.
-That’s not always ideal—especially during a blackout, storm, or when you’re away.
+That’s not always ideal, especially during a blackout, storm, or when you’re away.

 An ATS is the smart choice if:

-• You want an uninterrupted power supply.
+• You want an uninterrupted power transfer between your backup power source and utility power.

 Make Power Worries a Thing of the Past